Boards & Commissions

 RECREATION SERVICES ADVISORY BOARD

 Membership: The Recreation Services Advisory Board consists of seven members.
-Board officers shall be elected annually from among the Board’s membership.
 Duties: To review and recommend uses of parkland, city wide tree care, cemetery, and sports/recreation facilities and improvements within programs, activities, events, and facilities to meet current and future community needs of the City and its residents, including long range park planning tools.
-2 year terms, starting the second year of board creation.
+Two-year terms.
 Meets at least four (4) times a year or as needed.

 Senior Citizens Advisory Board